Ziad Makkawi

+Ziad Makkawi (December 25, 1961) is a French/Lebanese entrepreneur and investor, born in New York City to Lebanese parents.
+Makkawi has focused on the development of both the investment banking and asset management industries in the MENA region and resides in Dubia.

+Early life and education

+He was born in 1961 and spent his childhood in New York City, Washington, D.C., Beirut, Berlin, and London.
+Makkawi obtained a Masters in International Affairs from Columbia University in New York, an MBA in Finance from New York University’s Stern School, and a BA in Economics from Rice University in Houston.

 Career

-Makkawi is a serial Financial Services entrepreneur.
-Makkawi is the Founder & CEO of EQUIAM a San Francisco based manager disrupting the traditional VC investment model by applying a highly differentiated systematic, data driven investment strategy.
-Prior to EQUIAM, Makkawi pioneered in Emerging Markets the investment banking, asset management and private equity activities.
-He has served as Chief Investment Officer; Chief Executive Officer; Board Member and Chairman at numerous organizations globally.
+Makkawi is the founder and CEO of Equiam, a San Francisco-based investment manager disrupting the traditional venture capital and private growth equity investment model by applying a more rules-based, systematic and data driven investment strategy.
+Prior to Equiam, Makkawi worked in emerging markets the investment banking, asset management and private equity activities.
+He has served as chief investment officer; chief executive officer; board member and chairman at numerous organizations globally.

 Makkawi began his career with JP Morgan on Wall Street in 1986.
-He later joined Elf Aquitaine in Geneva before moving to the Middle East to co-found Lebanon Invest later sold to Bank Audi, and then Middle East Capital Group as Managing Director responsible for Capital Markets.
+He later joined Elf Aquitaine in Geneva before moving to the Middle East to co-found Lebanon Invest, which was later sold to Bank Audi, and then Middle East Capital Group as managing director responsible for capital markets.

-In 2000, Makkawi moved to Dubai to build and run Shuaa Capital’s financial Services business including asset management, proprietary trading, capital markets, research and brokerage activities.
-In 2004 he was appointed CEO of Dubai Bank and in 2006 he founded and ran as Chairman and CEO Algebra Capital a MENA focused Asset Management firm he later sold to Global Asset Manager Franklin Templeton in 2010.
-Makkawi has been a pioneer in the development of both the investment banking and asset management industries in the region.
+In 2000, Makkawi moved to Dubai to build and run Shuaa Capital’s financial Services business, including asset management, proprietary trading, capital markets, research and brokerage activities.
+In 2004 he was appointed CEO of Dubai Bank and in 2006 he founded and ran as chairman and CEO Algebra Capital, a MENA-focused asset management firm he later sold to global asset manager Franklin Templeton in 2010.

 In 2013 he was appointed CEO of Istithmar World the PE investment arm of Dubai World, a multi-billion global portfolio across multiple sectors including hospitality, financial services, retail, logistics, wellness, and real estate.